radu-costea/awesome-storyboards/Readme.md

 There's been a while already since the Apple introduced storyboards in iOS 5.
 6 Years later, people still argue about their usability.

-Pros:
+** Pros: **
 - Visual representation of view controller graph
 - Less UI files - A storyboard can embed multiple view controllers, and for each view controllers it can embed custom views, prototype cells, embedded controllers

-Cons:
+** Cons: **
 - Difficult to manage work accross a team: less files means more chances of having a conflict
 - Stringly programming

 As always, I don't think there is a good or bad solution, each solutions comes with some benefits and some drawbacks.
 It's a matter of what you can live with.
 I for one consider storyboards to be a good choice for most of the cases, but I can't ignore their drawback.
-Or maybe ....

-...i can fix them.
+To fix some of this drawbacks there are already out there some code generators which you can use.
+I tried **swiftgen** and though it worked pretty well, I didn't like the fact that it was generating a parallel structure for all the storyboards and the navigation allowed for each.
+I wanted something more closely coupled to my view controllers.
+Why not doing a code generator of our own?

+But before we do that, you can take a look here if you are interested in the existing code generators: http://pretzlav.com/blog/2016/01/29/swift-codegen/

 So, let's recap what were the cons: